| Potty Train Puppy In Days | Indoor Dog Potty |

 elimination to remove is the mid-day stop home from work.

-Teaching your puppy where and when to eliminate is probably the "first"
+foremost, teaching your puppy where and when to eliminate is probably the "first" most important

-most important lesson to begin training.
-Crates come in handy for
+lesson to begin training.
+Crates come in handy for everyone and

-everyone and especially for those of you that work full time.
-We
+especially for those of you that work full time.
+We recommend getting

-training your puppy in conjunction with the above schedule!
+training your puppy in conjunction with the above potty training schedule!
+These 3

-Our 3 easy steps will acquaint your fuzzy friend to its crate and will
+easy crate training steps will acquaint your fuzzy friend to its crate and will

 definitely help in your potty training efforts.
-Crates are your "potty
+Crates are your best "potty

 training friend"!